Mishcon de Reya page structure

 Rebuilding Syria: The easing of sanctions after Assad

-Posted on 2 June 2025
+Posted on 8 July 2025

 Steps towards easing sanctions

 Recognising the importance of supporting economic recovery and stability in Syria, some countries have begun easing sanctions.
 On 6 March 2025, the UK removed 24 Syrian entities from its sanctions list, including the Central Bank of Syria and other state-owned bodies such as the Cotton Marketing Organisation and the General Organisation of Tobacco.
-On 24 April 2025, a further 12 government and media entities were removed from the targeted Syria sanctions list, meaning they are no longer subject to an asset freeze.
+On 24 April 2025, a further 12 government and media entities were removed from the targeted Syria sanctions list, meaning that they are no longer subject to an asset freeze.

 Similarly, the EU has also taken steps to ease some sanctions, although it continues to monitor the situation in Syria.
-On 27 January 2025, a 'roadmap' was agreed between Member States, following a meeting of the Foreign Affairs Council to lift sanctions on Syria.
-The High Representative of the European Union for Foreign Affairs and Security Policy confirmed this approach would be designed to boost the Syrian economy.
+On 27 January 2025, a 'roadmap' was agreed upon between Member States following a meeting of the Foreign Affairs Council to lift sanctions on Syria.
+The High Representative of the European Union for Foreign Affairs and Security Policy confirmed that this approach was designed to boost the Syrian economy.
 Following this, on 24 February 2025, the European Council decided to suspend restrictive measures on the Syrian energy and transport sectors, indefinitely extend existing humanitarian sanctions exemptions, and lift asset freezes over five Syrian entities and the Syrian Central Bank.
 Most recently, on 28 May 2025, the EU lifted most sanctions on Syria, particularly in relation to its financial system.

 Roadblocks to easing sanctions